Things you should not do

 In case of doubt, always take a look at our guides to make sure you are following the right protocol.

 That is the other mistake we try to help our customers avoid with our FREE guides.

 Usually a red light therapy session should not exceed 20 minutes.
 Unless you are only using a small light and targeting different areas of the body (e.g. 5min right arm, 5min left arm, 5min right leg, 5min left leg, 5min back, 5min torso, etc).

 3 to 5 minutes per area is usually enough, especially if you are using our Advantage series lights, then you might gravitate more towards 3 minutes.

 Although exceeding the recommended time is not gonna harm you, it can delay the benefits as you are overexposing your cells and the amount of light they can absorb is limited.
-If you want to know more about session times check out our blog: How Often Should You Do Red Light Therapy?
+If you want to know more about session times check out our FAQ sections: How Often Should You Do Red Light Therapy?

 To see results, especially when it comes to chronic conditions or organs (including the skin), it takes time for the cells to adapt and for the benefits to show.

 The great advantage of buying your own device is that you can literally do red light therapy on a daily basis without any extra costs that a clinic or spa would require.
 If you are not following the treatment at least 3-5 days a week, you are minimizing your investment and delaying the results.

 If you would want to lose weight, you would eat healthy every day or at least 3-5 times a week right?
 No point eating healthy only once a week really… You might see results, but it will take quite a while compared to consistently healthy eating.